bhe-aim-imt/bhe-aim-imt.github.io/index.md

 {% capture text %}

-Our new paper entitled  “A First Look at Generative Artificial Intelligence based Music Therapy for Mental Disorders” has been accepted by the IEEE Transactions on Consumer Electronics (IF-2023: 4.3).
+Our new paper entitled “An AI-assisted All-in-one Integrated Coronary Artery Disease Diagnosis System Using a Portable Heart Sound Sensor with an On-board Executable Lightweight Model” has been accepted by the IEEE Transactions on Mobile Computing (IF-2023: 7.7).

 {%
   include button.html